-Unit 4 GLOBAL CHALLENGES Ethical Issues and Debates: Analyse two global political issues from a range of perspectives and evaluate effective responses.
+GLOBAL CHALLENGES Ethical Issues and Debates: Analyse two global political issues from a range of perspectives and evaluate effective responses.
 Those issues could be human rights, people movement, development, inequality and poverty or arms control and disarmament.

 Crises and Responses: Explain the characteristics of two contemporary crises and evaluate effective responses.
-Crises could include environmental degradation, inter and intrastate conflict in Afghanistan, state and non-state terrorism and economic instability. inis study investigates the contemporary national and global scene, exploring, explaining and ues, problems and events
+Crises could include environmental degradation, inter and intrastate conflict in Afghanistan, state and non-state terrorism and economic instability. investigates the contemporary scene, exploring explaining and tues, problems and events.

-Students will develop knowledge and understanding of Australian Politics of Australian Politics and democracy and discuss issues like discuss disc
+Students will develop knowledge and understanding of Australian Politics of Australian Politics and democracy and and democracy and discuss issues like discuss discus

-Students will learn about Global Politics, state and globalisation, human rights, and weapons proliferation, as well environmental degradation, war and terrorism,
+Students will learn about Global Politics, state and globalisation, human rights, and weapons proliferation, as well environmental and terrorism,